 SPC/GIZ Coping with Climate Change in the Pacific Islands Region (CCCPIR) programme

-At the national level, SPC/GIZ CCCPIR supported an assessment study on cccpir_png_kivorithe institutional framework for the proposed climate change authority.
+At the national level, SPC/GIZ CCCPIR supported an assessment study on the institutional framework for the proposed climate change authority.
 The report is to be formally submitted to the Executive Secretary of the Office of Climate Change and Development (OCCD).

 A training session on publication tools was carried out in 2012 for some member agencies of the National Climate Change Working Group to support the development of effective awareness and promotional materials.
 The PNG National Agricultural Research Institute and OCCD have jointly developed an array of materials related to food security and climate change.
 These are being finalised for publishing.
 A series of informational papers on climate change adaptation and disaster risk management and a children’s book on climate change are to be developed this year.

-Kivori cccpir_png_soil_testing
+Kivori

 The Kivori pilot site in Central Province is also the pilot site for the Pacific Adaptation to Climate Change (PACC) project.